Discordi0/Practice/HBT/Machines/Bucket.md

 ![](../../Img/Pasted%20image%2020250508161203.png)

-I tried and tried again, there seems that
+I tried and tried again, it seems that the "process" that deleted my files in Q5, also deletes the table alerts inside Dynamodb. -.-"

+I finally have confirmation that the commands work.

 ![](../../Img/Pasted%20image%2020250508162524.png)

+Now since i know that i can connect with ssh, i will search for the id_rsa.